-But not just any brand story.
+But not just any story.
 Customers want a brand story they can relate to.
+A brand story that speaks to their life.
 A brand story that is as engaging as it is reflective of their shopping habits.

 How Valuable Is Your Brand Story?